 The Argomax Black High Back Desk Chair is another popular option that proves that affordability should not mean poor quality.

-This ergonomic chair — just around $250 — offers comfort and support for the spine, to ease your sciatica pain.
+This model — just around $250 — offers comfort and support for the spine, to ease your pain.

 (The Argomax comes in another version, the Argomax Mesh EM-EC002, which is more expensive but has improved armrest and lumbar supporting features.)

 - It is made with industrial-strength nylon with breathable mesh glass fiber, to promote natural airflow for a cooler sitting experience.
 The fabric materials are mold-resistant and are washable.
 The fabric also adds to its elegant and modern look that would fit well in any office design

 - The Argomax also has a smart auto-adaptive base that automatically adjusts to your weight and can support up to 330lbs, proving its durability and value for money.

 - Ergonomic adjustability, including a built-in rotatable headrest, tilt back and tilt tension adjustment, 2D padded armrests, and seat height adjustments.
 These promote proper posture, blood circulation, and spinal health.

 - It has only a single lever used to adjust the height and tilt back of the seat, providing lumbar adjustment .
 However, some reviews have said that the 2-in-1 lever can be a bit confusing to use.